-The Agency does not anticipate the proposed action to incrementally increase or change the chemicals released to the air from the facility due to the tobacco manufacturing.
-A search in EPA's Toxic Release Inventory (TRI) database showed that in 2017, Philip Morris USA's manufacturing facility in Richmond, Virginia released 18,713 pounds of ammonia and 10,683 pounds of nicotine and nicotine salts to air, (a total of 29,396 pounds), but released no other hazardous air pollutants at reportable levels (Table 1).
-Ammonia's adverse health effects are ocular and respiratory; nicotine and nicotine salts, have known adverse developmental effects.
-The applicant stated that the facility does not anticipate any future increased production beyond its current permitted capacity and therefore, a revised or new air permit would not be required.
-The TRI database search did not show that the Philip Morris USA manufacturing facility disposed of, treated, or released into the environment any other toxicants associated with manufacturing tobacco products.
+The Agency does not anticipate the proposed action would incrementally increase or change the chemicals released to the air from the facility due to the tobacco manufacturing.
+A search in the EPA's Toxic Release Inventory (TRI) database showed that in 2018, Philip Morris USA Inc. (PMUSA) manufacturing facility in Richmond, Virginia released 10,313 pounds of nicotine and nicotine salts to air (Table 1).
+Nicotine and nicotine salts have known adverse developmental effects.
+The TRI database search did not show that the Philip Morris USA manufacturing facility disposed of, treated, or released into the environment any other reportable toxicants associated with manufacturing tobacco products.
 In addition, EPA's ECHO database did not show that the facility released the following reportable criteria pollutants: ozone, lead, particulate matter, or sulfur dioxide, at or above the reportable threshold levels to air.